Investigations into Proof Structures

 On the basis of the tools developed in the previous sections several related forms of reduction that are suitable for proof shortening and, viewed as regularities, suitable for proof search can be naturally specified.
 Some of these are stronger than others, with weaker ones often suggesting advantage in ease and efficiency of implementation.

-We group the considered reductions into two families, depending on whether they are based on the replacement of a single subproof occurrence with a subproof of itself, discussed in Subsubsection~\ref{subsubsec-red-rs}, or based on the replacement of all occurrences of a subproof by proofs that are smaller with respect to the compaction ordering, discussed in Subsubsection~\ref{subsubsec-red-co}.
+We group the considered reductions into two families, depending on whether they are based on the replacement of a single subproof occurrence with a subproof of itself, discussed in Sect.~\ref{subsubsec-red-rs}, or based on the replacement of all occurrences of a subproof by proofs that are smaller with respect to the compaction ordering, discussed in Sect.~\ref{subsubsec-red-co}.